ibrahimsyed/ReactAppDemo/README.md

 Responsive layout styled with Bootstrap components

 Feel free to copy and paste this into your README.md.
 If you want to add badges, screenshots, or setup instructions, I can help format those too!

+⚙️ Getting Started

+Update the Connection String Open appsettings.json and replace the default connection string with your PostgreSQL database credentials.

+Apply Migrations Run the following command in the Package Manager Console to apply Entity Framework migrations: Update-Database